BDP25/DeepGreen/README.md

 The notebook `area_visualisation.ipynb` demonstrates a simple example of how segmentation masks can be generated and visualized.

+The notebook `priority_aggregation.ipynb` shows how we did the priority aggregation for a set of images where we fill empty/invalid pixels (cloud and empty spaces) by priority: building, water body, green space.

-🛠 TODO: Add description for `file_aggregation.ipynb`.
+🛠 TODO ALEX: Add description for `temporal_aggregation.ipynb`.

 The notebook `time_evolution.ipynb` allows you to create an animation from a folder containing .npy mask files.
 Whether the files have been aggregated or not does not affect the method—visualization works the same either way.

 ## Contributors

 [![Laura](https://github.com/conlalaura.png?size=100)](https://github.com/conlalaura)
 [![Alex](https://github.com/leccato.png?size=100)](https://github.com/leccato)